Articles , Cases , Glossary

 Consistent visual marking

-Mascots present wide opportunities for the visual marking of different carriers of identity, website pages, or app screens.
+Mascots offer wide opportunities for visual branding across different carriers of identity, website pages, or app screens.
 Mascots can be used in logos, interface illustrations, hero banners, chatbots, stickers, various swag, and branded merch.

 lunnscape_branding_case_study_tubik